backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/KMS Working.md

 > [!question]- A development team has created a new IAM user that has `s3:putObject` permission to write to an S3 bucket.
 This S3 bucket uses server-side encryption with AWS KMS managed keys (SSE-KMS) as the default encryption.
 Using the access key ID and the secret access key of the IAM user, the application received an access denied error when calling the `PutObject` API.
 > Correct the policy of the IAM user to allow the `kms:GenerateDataKey` action.

+> [!question]- A new AWS Lambda function processes data and sends it to another service.
+The data is around *1 MB in size*.
+A developer has been asked to update the function so it *encrypts the data before sending it on to the other service*.
+Which API call is required to perform the encryption?
+> Issue the AWS KMS **GenerateDataKey** API to return an encryption key

 ## SSE KMS Deep Dive
 - SSE-KMS leverages the *GenerateDataKey* & *Decrypt* KMS API calls